Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Attitudes towards the implementation of the Treaty

 However, the two parties' leaders had different views on the content and implementation of the treaty.
-Stalin hoped that the new treaty would remain under the framework of the Yalta agreement, which secured Soviet vested interests in northeast China.
+Stalin hoped that the new treaty would remain under the framework of the Yalta agreement, which secured Soviet vested interests in Northeast China.
 On the other hand, Mao was preoccupied with setting up China's independent foreign image and abolishing all the unequal treaties imposed by imperial powers.
 After the founding of the People's Republic of China, the settlement of the alliance treaty between China and the Soviet Union has become an urgent matter for Chinese leaders to conduct diplomatic activities and make decisions.
-Therefore, Mao Zedong's first consideration on diplomatic issues was to have a direct talk with Stalin and sign a new Sino-Soviet treaty.
+Therefore, Mao's first consideration on diplomatic issues was to have a direct talk with Stalin and sign a new Sino-Soviet treaty.

 Signing reasons

-Having gone through the prolonged Second Sino-Japanese war and the civil war from 1945 to 1949, the newly established Communist regime inherited a devastated economy and volatile socio-political environment.
-The signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance materialized the cooperative relationship between the Communist Party of the People's Republic of China and the Soviet Union.
-For China, the aim was to secure Soviet economic assistance for domestic development and replace the 1945 Sino-Soviet Treaty signed between the KMTgovernment and the Soviet Union.
+Having gone through the prolonged Second Sino-Japanese War and the civil war from 1945 to 1949, the newly established Communist regime inherited a devastated economy and volatile socio-political environment.
+The signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance materialized the cooperative relationship between the CCP of China and the Soviet Union.
+For China, the aim was to secure Soviet economic assistance for domestic development and replace the 1945 Sino-Soviet Treaty signed between the KMT government and the Soviet Union.